-- IB students take six subjects, three at higher level and three at standard level.
-In addition IB students must undertake three core programmes: Theory of Knowledge (ToK), Creativity, Action and service (CAS) and an Extended Essay
+- IB students take 6 subjects (3 at higher level and 3 at standard level).
+In addition IB students must undertake 3 core programmes: Theory of Knowledge (ToK), Creativity, Activity and Service (CAS) and an Extended Essay

-- IB gives a more rounded view for students with focus on a larger breadth of topics
+- IB curriculum enables you to study 6 academic subjects, which provides focus on a larger breadth of topics

-- The IB uses a point systems 7 being the highest and 1 being the lowest
+- The IBO curriculum uses a point system to assesses academic achievement.
+This is on a scale, where 7 is the highest and 1 is the lowest

-- The perfect IB score is 45 ( 42 points awarded from their subjects choices and 3 points awarded for the core programmes undertaken)
+- The highest score is 45 points.
+A total of 42 points can be achieved from their 6 subjects choices.
+3 points are awarded for the 3 core programmes.

-- A level students pick three subjects for A level and one AS subject
+- A level students pick 3 subjects for A level and one AS subject

 - AS subjects are a stand alone qualification

-- The AS subject is completed after the first year while the A Levels subjects are studied for two years.
-A Level exams will be at the end of the two year course
+- The AS subject is completed after the 1st year while the A Levels subjects are studied for 2 years.
+A Level exams will be taken at the end of the 2 year course

-- Students can pick a combination of subject choices, with the choices usually closely related to each other
+- Students can pick a combination of subject choices, but the academic choices are usually closely related

 - Each subject is graded with letters: A* being the highest and E being the lowest